emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 View the list of EMQX built-in plugins.

-Unlike the command line plugin management, the plugin starts and stop operations on the Dashboard are synchronized to the cluster.
+Unlike the command line plugin management, the plugin starts and stops operations on the Dashboard and is synchronized to the cluster.
 If the plugin fails to start, check whether the configuration of each node in the cluster is correct.
 If any node fails to start, the plugin cannot be successfully started.

 ![image-20200304162200809](./assets/dashboard-ee/image-20200304162200809.png)

 ## Tool

-It provides MQTT over WebScoket client test tool, which can realize the publish and subscribe test of multiple mqtt connections at the same time.
+It provides MQTT over the WebSocket client test tool, which can realize the publish and subscribe test of multiple MQTT connections at the same time.

 ## Setting